ArcaneXVII/cinema-web-app/README.md

 docker-compose up -d
 ```

-For the Spring application, it's easiest to run the `CinemaWebAppApplication.java` in either your preffered IDE or:
+For the Spring application, it's easiest to run the `CinemaWebAppApplication.java` in your preffered IDE or:

 Build the backend application and execute the built .jar file
 ```bash